Boccia

 Each game will have four “ends” or rounds with a fifth if a

-points will advance to the next round.
-If possible, depending on
+advance to the next round.
+If possible, depending on the size of

 Ramps will be available for use to qualifying Veterans.